Stephanie322/sentiment-review-analyzer/README.md

 * Uses BeautifulSoup to scrape IMDb reviews
-* Applies a multilingual BERT model (`nlptown/bert-base-multilingual-uncased-sentiment`) to analyze sentiments
+* Applies a multilingual BERT model (`nlptown/bert-base-multilingual-uncased-sentiment`) to analyze sentiments (any other BERT model probably won't work )
 * Plots a visual summary using Matplotlib
 * Runs smoothly as a lightweight Flask web app